donnachaforde/espresso-tools/src/watch/README.md

 If you've specified the `--forever` it will simply launch the command again.

 __Note:__ If you wish to terminate the target process, you must first terminate 'watch' to stop it automatically restarting your target process.

 ***
+## Useful Options

+To keep the target process running continuously - i.e. automatically restart after it terminates - use the 'forever' switch, as follows:

+	$ watch --forever --exec C:\myfolder\program.exe --flags

+If you really want to keep the process running indefinitely, then you probably don't want to see the messagebox that pops up when it terminates.
+In that case, use the `--silent` argument.

+	$ watch --forever --silent --exec C:\myfolder\program.exe --flags

+And, if you want to set a limit to the number of restart attempts, then use the `--limit` option, as follows:

+	$ watch --forever --silent --limit 10 --exec C:\myfolder\program.exe --flags

+To see all options, type:

+	$ watch --help

+***
 ## Supported Platforms